Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 2 teaspoons vanilla

-Cook water, chocolate, and salt in a double boiler until thickened.
+Cook hot water, baker’s chocolate squares, and salt in a double boiler until cleanly thickened.

-Add flour, baking soda, eggs, sugar, and vanilla; mix thoroughly.
+Stir in flour, baking soda, eggs, sugar, and vanilla; mix completely until smooth.

 Ingredients